-We frame the following discussion around 5 factors that are likely to enable/constrain the process by which any one household can move along the productivity enhancing pathway.
-These are:3
+We frame the following discussion around 5 factors that are likely to enable/constrain the process by which any one household can move along the productivityenhancing pathway.
+These are:

-- 1) The market context into with households move upwards, particularly post A - 2) The initial resource conditions and efficiency of existing assets (moving the function A) - 3) The scale of transfer and coverage (and associated dilution effects) - 4) Household level incentives (and associated dilution effects) for moving beyond A - 5) Environmental context (and natural shocks)
+- 1) The market context into which households move upwards, particularly post-A (that is, after the asset threshold has been reached) - The initial resource conditions and efficiency of existing assets (moving the function A) - 3) The scale of transfer and coverage (and associated dilution effects) - 4) Household level incentives (and associated dilution effects) for moving beyond A - 5) Environmental context (and natural shocks)

 These factors may be programme-specific, beneficiary specific, community-specific or market-specific.
-For instance, the size of the transfer and the scale of coverage is programme-specific, whereas the household incentive to share any transfer and thus 'dilute' the graduation potential is households specific.
+For instance, the size of the transfer and the scale of coverage is programme-specific, whereas the household incentive to share any transfer and thus 'dilute' the graduation potential is household specific.
 We talk more about the specificity of these factors in the last section.